Saint John Coltrane African Orthodox Church (former location)

 Text-to-speech Audio

-The Saint John Coltrane African Orthodox Church began with the veneration of another jazz great, Charlie Parker.
-Franzo Wayne King began the Parker-centered Yardbird Temple in the 1960s, in which Parker was viewed as a king of John the Baptist figure.
-After Coltrane's death, however, the musician came to be viewed as the earthly incarnation of God.
+The Saint John Coltrane African Orthodox Church began with the veneration of another jazz great, Charlie "Bird" Parker.
+Franzo Wayne King and his wife, Marina began the Parker-centered Yardbird Jazz Club in San Francisco in the mid-1960s, in which Parker was viewed as a king of John the Baptist figure.
+After John Coltrane's death from liver cancer in 1967, the legendary Black jazz musician came to be viewed by some as the earthly incarnation of God.
+The Yardbird Temple was established in 1969, evolving from the Yardbird Jazz Club.
+It later was renamed several times, including the Yardbird Vanguard Revolutionary Church of the Hour.

 Sources